Ipswich Town F.C.: Promotion and First Division success (1954–1963)

 The club were immediately relegated back to the Third Division South the following year at the end of a poor season, but made better progress after Scott Duncan was replaced as team manager by Alf Ramsey in August 1955.
 The club won the Third Division South title again in 1956–57, and returned to the higher division.
 This time, Ipswich established themselves in the Second Division, and as the division champions, won promotion to the top level of English football, the First Division, in 1960–61.

 In the top flight for the first time, Ipswich became champions of the Football League at the first attempt in 1961–62.
 As English league champions, they qualified for the 1962–63 European Cup, defeating Maltese side Floriana 14–1 on aggregate before losing to AC Milan.
 Ramsey left the club in April 1963 to take charge of the England national team.
 Under his leadership the England team won the 1966 World Cup.
 He received a knighthood for "services to football" in 1967.

 Decline and revival after Ramsey (1963–1969)

 Ramsey was replaced by Jackie Milburn, under whose leadership fortunes on the pitch plummeted.
 Two years after winning the league title, Ipswich slipped down to the Second Division in 1964, conceding 121 league goals in 42 games – one of the worst-ever defensive records in English senior football.
 Milburn quit after just one full season and was replaced by Bill McGarry in 1964.
 The club remained in the Second Division for four years until McGarry guided Ipswich to promotion along with his assistant Sammy Chung in the 1967–68 season, winning the division by a single point ahead of Queens Park Rangers.
+During the summer of 1968, Steve Stacey, signed from fourth division side Wrexham, went on to make his debut on 14 September 1968 becoming the first black player to represent the club in the football league.
 McGarry left to manage Wolves and was replaced by Bobby Robson in January 1969.